Article by 25366 Anna-Michelle Shewfelt

 The reviewing officer for the ceremony was BGen Joe Paul, who was born in the First Nations’ community of Wendake, Quebec, and is a member of the Huron-Wendat First Nation and who currently serves as the Commander of 4th Canadian Division and Joint Task Force (Central).
-BGen Paul was present on behalf of LGen Jean-March Lanthier, Defence Team Champion for Indigenous Peoples and Commander of the Canadian Army.
+BGen Paul was present on behalf of LGen Jean-Marc Lanthier, Defence Team Champion for Indigenous Peoples and Commander of the Canadian Army.

 “RMC is one of Canada’s finest military institutions,” BGen Paul told the ALOY Cadets in his address.
 “I’m always impressed by the Great Canadians I meet here, and especially by you.
 Every single one of you is Canada’s future.
 We need people like you.
 People who are proud of our rights, proud of who we are, but who are looking to the future and ready to do right by our communities.”

 “You’ve been through a lot in the past year,” he went on.
 “Every single one of you has asked yourself, ‘What am I doing here?'”
 You have faced those challenges and you have succeeded.
 And every single one of us here today is incredibly proud.
 You are walking a beaten path made by those who went before you.
 What you’re doing, our ancestors have been doing forever.
 You can make it!”